Chaire de recherche du Canada en ÉPI

 Équipe

-Les travaux de Guillaume Beaumier ont été publiés ou seront prochainement publiés dans Review of International Political Economy, Global Policy, Etudes Internationales et la Revue Québécoise de Droit International.
+Les travaux de Guillaume Beaumier ont été publiés ou seront prochainement publiés dans Business and Politics, International Theory, Review of International Political Economy, Global Policy, Etudes Internationales et la Revue Québécoise de Droit International.
 Il a aussi contribué à plusieurs ouvrages collectifs.

 Pour plus d'informations sur sa recherche et son parcours, vous pouvez consulter sa page web